TheIoTLearningInitiative/LattePanda/documentation/GettingStarted.md

-# Getting Started
+W# Getting Started

 - Power on your LattePanda
 - Connect with your peripheral device
 - Connecto to Wi-Fi
-  - Verify your speci
+  - Verify your specific Wi-Fi Security settings
 - Connect with 7'' Display and Touch Panel Overlay

 # Media